 The Bachelor of Arts (Honours) Programme in English and Applied Linguistics (BAEAL) aims to nurture graduates with the abilities/attributes needed to become competent English language professionals and responsible global citizens in the 21st century.
 At the professional level, the programme aims to produce graduates with a) a high level of competence in English, b) a sound understanding of the theoretical disciplines underlying applied English language studies and the integrated use of the language and c) the strong ability to apply their knowledge and generic linguistic skills in a variety of professional communication contexts.

 The programme will equip students with professional/academic knowledge and skills as well as attributes for all-roundedness in an integrated manner.
 The programme aims to produce graduates:

 The programme offers students a Work-Integrated Education (WIE) placement opportunity in Hong Kong, the Chinese mainland or overseas.

-The BA(Hons) in English and Applied Linguistics (BAEAL) is currently being considered for recognition by the Education Bureau of Hong Kong and its Standing Committee on Language Education and Research as an English Language Major Degree Programme that meets the Hong Kong government’s Language Proficiency Requirement.
+The BA(Hons) in English and Applied Linguistics (BAEAL) is recognised by the Education Bureau of Hong Kong and its Standing Committee on Language Education and Research as an English Language Major Degree Programme that meets the Hong Kong government’s Language Proficiency Requirement.
 Registered students are eligible to apply for the Scholarship for Prospective English Teachers offered by the Education Bureau.